yuetung/The-Game-Which-You-Are-A-Ball/readme.md

 Show progress of connection of IP and cancel button

-Cameras (probably fixed)
+I broke the AI's automatic shooting

-Client not shooting projectile correctly.
+Client not seeing shot projectiles correctly.

 ===